ANNABEL KERSHAW

 It was such a pleasure to work with the Con Anima Chamber Choir in Aberdeen on this piece last year!
 The premiere, conducted by James Weeks, took place on 29th October 2022 in Aberdeen Art Gallery as part of the Sound Festival's series of spotlight concerts.

-Approaching the Horizon for Symphony Orchestra
+Approaching the Horizon / Orchestra

 This work was performed by the BBC SSO & Big Noise Raploch Symphony Orchestra in Glasgow City Halls in March 2015 as part of the annual Side by Side collaboration between Sistema Scotland and the BBC SSO.
 It was such a privilege to work as a teaching musician with this organisation from 2014 until 2022 and this concert was a real highlight for me as a composer.